LEARN CHESS WITH DAVID

 Picture

-A clip from my new YouTube channel, "Chess on the Brain," where one of the things I've focused on is providing free, in-depth analysis of viewers' games.
-I also enjoy playing and describing how to win Chess 960/Fischer Random Chess games, which feature 960 different randomized starting positions.
+A clip from my YouTube channel, "Chess on the Brain," where one of the things I've focused on is providing free, in-depth analysis of viewers' games.
+I also enjoy playing and describing how to win Chess 960/Fischer Random Chess games, which feature 960 different randomized starting positions and require independent thought from move 1; Magnus Carlsen has recently championed this version of chess.

 Tweets by @chessprof